 Academic Classes.
-The Executive Vice President and Chief Academic Officer or Chief Instructional Officer, assisted by the faculty, will determine the adequacy of academic facilities for resuming classes and will recommend to the President accordingly.
-A report of the number of lost instructional days, and a plan for making up those classes will be reported to the Chancellor of The ACCS the ACCS, in accordance with State Board of Education Policy 211.01.
+The Executive Vice President and Chief Academic Officer or Vice President and Dean for Academics, assisted by the faculty, will determine the adequacy of academic facilities for resuming classes and will recommend to the President accordingly.
+A report of the number of lost instructional days, and a plan for making up those classes will be reported to the Chancellor of Postsecondary Education in accordance with ACCS Policy 211.01.